 If you’re looking for some ideas on how to promote your restaurant on Instagram, check out our article on Restaurant Instagram Marketing Ideas That Will Help You Increase Sales.

 Creating a hashtag that’s Thanksgiving-inspired and unique for your brand is a great way to get people to remember you.
 You can also take it one step further and come up with a Thanksgiving message for promotion across all your social media platforms.

 With all this Thanksgiving promotional talk, you might assume your only goal is to make a huge sale.
 However, the best Thanksgiving promotion ideas are not trying to sell anything.
 Instead, they focus on emotion.
-Create inspirational posts for your social media channels consisting of quotes on Thanksgiving and gratitude and a delicious picture of food.
+Create inspirational posts for your social media channels consisting of quotes on Thanksgiving and gratitude and featuring a delicious picture of food.

 Here are a few great Thanksgiving lines you can borrow from:

 - Drink and be thankful to the host!
 What seems insignificant when you have it is important when you need it.” – Franz Grillparzer

 - “Thanksgiving is a time of togetherness and gratitude.”– Nigel Hamilton